eslynunez/labelmaker/README.md

 There are tons of resources online, all that matters is that `artistinfo.json` is structured as the example provided in the repo.

+### Help with this utility
+If anyone else would like to use this please reach out. if you have any questions or feedback shoot me a message! esly@oaksandspokes.com ennunezc@gmail.com